yangdihangN/gloo/docs/content/gloo_routing/validation/_index.md

 ---
-menuTitle: Validation
+menuTitle: Config Validation
-title: Config Reporting & Validation
+title: Config Reporting & Validation in Gloo
-weight: 11
+weight: 45
 description: (Kubernetes Only) Gloo can be configured to validate configuration before it is applied to the cluster.
 With validation enabled, any attempt to apply invalid configuration to the cluster will be rejected.
 ---